 While time off is typically seen as relaxing, the holiday season can also prove quite stressful for many people.
 Think travel delays, hectic family visits, and fighting busy malls.
 But, we also still have work, money and other sources of stress–all of which can quickly pile up.

 Research from thefound that overall, people enjoy the holiday season.
 However, more than half also report increased fatigue, stress, and irritability, with higher rates amongst women.
 Top stressors include limited time and money, gift giving, family, sticking to diets, and travel.

 Remembering to prioritize your own well-being during the holidays not only makes it easier to cope with stress, in also helps prevent it and make the season more enjoyable.

 Why Sleep is Important for Happier Holidays

 Business health platform Virgin Pulse surveyed people on holiday habits.
 They found 46% of people reported worse sleep during the holidays, between busy schedules and plenty of stress.
 Sleep and stress have many interconnections, and sleep quality plays a role in things like food choices and mood as well.

 46% of people reported worse sleep during the holidays.

-Without adequate sleep, research shows people may experience higher levels of stress, find daily tasks more difficult, have reduced ability to regulate emotions, get in more fights, and even have a diminished sense of humour.
+Without adequate sleep, research shows people may experience higher levels of stress, find daily tasks have reduced ability to get in more fights, and even have a diminished sense of humor.
 It’s easy to see how this combination might make someone less than cheery during holiday gatherings.